-PetAid Animal Hospital works with veterinarians in the Denver area and across the state in fulfilling our mission to provide a healthcare safety net for pets and people in need.
+PetAid Animal Hospital works with veterinarians across the state to fulfill its mission of providing a healthcare safety net for pets and people in need.

-When a veterinarian feels their client is in financial need and unable to afford the full cost of a necessary treatment and/or procedure for a pet, the veterinarian can refer them to PetAid Animal Hospital, where they will receive a 50% discount off treatment and/or procedures relative to the specific illness or injury for which they were referred - even if they do not meet our established qualification guidelines.
-If, after their pet has been treated for the referred condition, the client wishes to continue having their pet(s) cared for by PAAH, they will then be required disclose their income to determine if they meet our income qualification criteria.
+As a veterinarian, you are a "trusted partner" of PetAid Animal Hospital.
+If your client is in financial need and unable to afford the full cost of a necessary treatment and/or procedure for a pet, you can refer your client to PetAid Animal Hospital.
+Based on the "trusted partner" relationship, PetAid will extend to your client a 50% discount on treatment and/or procedures related to the specific illness or injury for which they were referred -- even if they do not meet the PetAid Animal Hospital qualification guidelines.
+This ensures that your clients can obtain treatment for a pet's medical condition when owners are experiencing financial hardship.

 Clients are encouraged to return to your practice following care at PetAid Animal Hospital, otherwise they must qualify for ongoing discounted care at PetAid Animal Hospital.

 Clients are expected to pay for services at the time they are provided, and PetAid Animal Hospital accepts Care Credit.

 PetAid Animal Hospital is not an emergency clinic and sees patients by appointment only.
 In some instances, following a telephone consultation with a veterinarian, PetAid may be able to provide emergency procedures.

 PetAid Animal Hospital cannot accept the following referrals:

 Patients requiring 24-hour monitoring or supervised overnight care